Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/databases.md

     - Cloud Spanner replicates data in N cloud zones (on region or several regions)
     - Replication of data is synchronized through Google's global network
     - Uses atomic clocks to ensure atomicity
-- Recommended when our data outgrown a traditional relational database
+- Recommended when our data has outgrown a traditional relational database

 ## Firestore

-- It is a fast, fully managed, serverless, NoSQL document database
+- It is a fast, fully managed, serverless, NoSQL document database (like MongoDB)
 - Simplifies storing, syncing and querying data for mobile, web and IoT data at global scale
 - Client libraries provide live synchronization and offline support
 - Supports ACID transactions